b2pweb/bdf-queue-bundle/README.md

         # Store the failed messages
         #save: true

+        # Disable the reset of services between messages
+        #no_reset: true

         # Catch all exceptions to ensure that the consumer will no crash (and will silently fail)
         #no_failure: true